-Tell us about your career journey so far, and why you set up Team Cooper?
+Tell us about your career journey so far, and why you set up Peek & Poke?

-That’s how “Team Cooper” came to be.
-It was first setup for me to work as a freelancer, but over the following 12 years it’s grown and morphed and regenerated into something entirely different.
+That’s how “Team Cooper” (as it was once called) came to be.
+It was first setup for me to work as a freelancer, but over the following 17 years it’s grown and morphed and regenerated into something entirely different.

-Basically, I’ve been messing around making browser games for the past decade so that I could hide from the real world and avoid getting a “proper” job.
-Somehow, nobody seems to have found me out just yet!
+Basically, I’ve been messing around making browser games for the past two decades so that I could hide from the real world and avoid getting another “proper” job.
+Somehow, nobody seems to have found me out yet.

 What does a typical week look like for you?

-There isn’t really a typical week as priorities tend to change through the year from project to project.
+There isn’t really a typical week as priorities tend to change through the year from month to month and as we’ve grown bigger my role has evolved from one thing to another.

-About half my time is spent on production duties, either delivering client projects or working on improvements to our game engines and systems.
-The rest is divided between daily operations, business strategy, finance and drinking coffee, lots of it.
+Right now, about a third of my time in spent supporting production activities, be it delivering client projects or working on improvements to our game engines and systems.
+The rest is divided between operations, business strategy, finance and drinking coffee, lots of it.

 What’s your favourite part of what you do, what makes you get up in the morning?